Fit as a Mama Bear

 Mobility Exercises For The Thoracic Spine

 They can be done on their own or worked into a mini mobility session you can do daily.
-These are dynamic mobility drills which means you’re moving through the exercises.
-O
+These are a blend of thoracic extension exercises and thoracic rotation exercises, but all of them are dynamic mobility drills which means you’re moving through the exercises.

 Remember that your thoracic spine is meant to extend and rotate, so focus on that area and not performing the movement in the low back.